 Von Trier uses many of these self-reflexive instruments throughout the film.
 I’m referring to those elements outside of the film, itself, juxtaposed within the narrative framework.
 These elements remove the viewer from the plot and reflect upon the nature of the film.
 Take the images below:

 He begins with the image of the woman in Incident #1 (Uma Thurman) after Jack slams her face with a tire jack.
 Her face is mangled and bleeding.
-This image subtly fades into an image of a painting.
+This image subtly fades into an image of a painting with similar imagery.
 For a few frames the dead woman is transposed over the painting, but as the woman fades away we can see that the image is that of a disfigured face, a painting entitled “Head of a Woman” by cubist artist Juan Gris.

 By stepping back from the narrative of the film to show its relation to things outside the film, von Trier forces us to ponder: Who is to say that one is art and the other is not?
 As an audience member you find yourself thinking about this question and reflecting on the film, itself, instead of merely watching the action.

 This is certainly not a new method and it has been used in countless films before this.
 The purpose is to pull the viewer back from the film and cause engagement and active participation.

 Jack has a hobby of taking photos of his victims with an old style camera he’s had since he was a child.
 This could be said to be the purpose of the kill and Jack’s real artistry.
 He photographs the dead body in various postures, sometimes posing them with some other deceased victims he keeps in his walk-in freezer.
 Take a look at this screen-cap:

 Jack does this partially to humor himself, but he goes on to illustrate his preference of looking at the negative of the photograph, as in the picture below: